johandry/CS/README.md

 To do a modification, clone the project and push the changes.

 ```
+# Go to your Workspace directory
+mkdir CS && cd $_
 git clone git@github.com:johandry/CS.git
 cd CS
 # do modifications